EV charging cannot be judged by charger counts alone; when, where, and how fast vehicles charge determines the grid burden.

 How To Read The Numbers

-The numbers in EV Charging and the Grid: Peak Load Before Charger Counts change meaning when baseline year, region, or unit changes.
-For fast-charger power and truck depots, peaks, delays, and exceptions often matter more than averages.
+Climate and energy numbers can change meaning when baseline year, region, or unit changes.
+Peaks, delays, and exceptions often matter more than averages.

-Before using climate or energy data, check the baseline, period, unit, geographic coverage, and policy assumptions.
-Then translate fast-charger power, peak hours, and smart charging into Korea’s import structure, grid geography, industrial exposure, or household cost channels.
+Check the baseline, period, unit, geographic coverage, and policy assumptions first.
+Then translate fast-charger power, peak hours, and smart charging into Koreaโ€™s import structure, grid geography, industrial exposure, or household cost channels.

 Source Notes